 Realtor Opinion: RoOomy is perfect for luxury or tech-savvy agents who want to give buyers an immersive experience.
 The shoppable staging is a unique perk, especially for new developments or properties targeting design-conscious buyers.
 However, it might be overkill for smaller listings.

-4. VRX Staging
+4. VRX Staging Software

 Features: VRX Staging provides both photo-realistic virtual staging and enhancement services.
 The platform is straightforward: upload a photo, select a room type and style, and receive your staged image within 24-48 hours.
 They also offer bulk discounts for high-volume users.